hugs42/libft/README.md

 ## Description

-The aim of this project is to code a C library regrouping usual functions that I will be allowed to use in all my other 42 projects.
-This useful library can be extended with my personal functions.
+The aim of this project is to code a C library regrouping usual functions that will be allowed to use in all other 42 projects.
+This useful library can be extended with additional functions.

 ## Subject